It reuses carbon dioxide.

 The vast majority of the roughly 1.4 billion road vehicles on Planet Earth today run on gasoline or diesel fuel.
 Though a gradual transition to EVs is under way, researchers at the University of Toronto have calculated that the planet cannot shift to electric passenger cars fast enough to hit climate targets.

-“Even if every country in the world banned the internal-combustion engine by 2035, you would still have 800 million gas cars on the roads by 2050—and we’d have used over half our remaining carbon budget,” says Rob McGinnis, founder and CEO of Prometheus Fuels.
+“Even if every country in the world banned the internal-combustion engine [in new cars] by 2035, you would still have 800 million gas cars on the roads by 2050—and we’d have used over half our remaining carbon budget,” says Rob McGinnis, founder and CEO of Prometheus Fuels.

 So replacing today’s vehicles will take too long.
 And retrofitting them to capture their exhaust gases, as Qaptis and Remora envision, probably isn’t practical at sufficient scale.
 But McGinnis sees a third way: upgrade internal-combustion engines to run on fuel upcycled from atmospheric CO2.